andrew/ultimate-awesome/README.md

 - [awesome-humanities-ontologies](https://github.com/CLARIAH/awesome-humanities-ontologies) - A curated list of ontologies for Digital Humanities.
 - [awesome-audit-algorithms](https://github.com/erwanlemerrer/awesome-audit-algorithms) - A curated list of algorithms and papers for auditing black-box algorithms.
 - [awesome-python-packaging](https://github.com/flying-sheep/awesome-python-packaging) - An awesome list for python package development.
+- [awesome-efficient-aigc](https://github.com/htqin/awesome-efficient-aigc) - A list of papers, docs, codes about efficient AIGC.
+This repo is aimed to provide the info for efficient AIGC research, including language and vision, we are continuously improving the project.
+Welcome to PR the works (papers, repositories) that are missed by the repo.
 - [awesome-kysely](https://github.com/kysely-org/awesome-kysely) - A curated list of Kysely resources, tools, utilities and applications.
 - [podcasts](https://github.com/learn-anything/podcasts) - Awesome Podcasts.
 - [awesome-security](https://github.com/mbcrump/awesome-security) - A collection of awesome ethical hacking and security related content!.
 - [awesome](https://github.com/Milkdown/awesome) - 🍼 A curated list of awesome things related to Milkdown.
+- [awesome-search-relevance](https://github.com/o19s/awesome-search-relevance) - Tools and other things for people who work on search relevance & information retrieval.
 - [awesome-regl](https://github.com/regl-project/awesome-regl) - List of resources, projects and tools for regl.
 - [awesome-pulsar](https://github.com/streamnative/awesome-pulsar) - A curated list of Pulsar tools, integrations and resources.
 - [awesome-ai4eda](https://github.com/Thinklab-SJTU/awesome-ai4eda) - Awesome Artificial Intelligence for Electronic Design Automation Papers.